Advanced Victoza Dosing Guide (& More) for Weight Loss & Insulin/Leptin Resistance

 - You can try to have your Doctor fill out a prior authorization form with your insurance company.
 The prior authorization is a way to try and get your insurance to cover the medication by stating your "case".
 If you can convince them that it is worth it and that losing weight will reduce how much you cost the insurance company then they may be more willing to cover the cost.

 - Another consideration (that I don't necessarily endorse) is to look at Canadian pharmacies.
 I've seen reports that this works for some people, but it will still require a physician prescription.
-The cost for purchasing Victoza through this route is around $200 compared to the $800 in the US.
+The cost of purchasing Victoza through this route is around $200 compared to the $800 in the US.

 - Lastly, if all other options fail, you can try and have your physician prescribe medications such as Metformin or Glipizide.
 If you fail these medications sometimes insurance companies will automatically cover third line therapies such as Victoza.